Revisiting the Lavrentiev Phenomenon in One Dimension: Introduction

 In this paper, we revisit Lavrentiev’s seminal 1927 work \cite{Mascon}.
 Specifically, we examine his original example, including a review of the flaws in the original proof and the presentation of a new proof (Example~\ref{ex:lav_org}).
 Following this, we focus on the proof of the absence of the Lavrentiev phenomenon as a consequence of his Approximation Lemma.
 We review Lavrentiev’s original proof from his seminal paper, refining the details and presenting a simple counterexample to demonstrate that certain aspects are not immediately obvious.
 Subsequently, in Section~\ref{sec:proof}, we present a new concise, and complete proof of Lavrentiev’s Approximation Lemma.
-In Appendix~\ref{Appendix_A} we address shortcomings in Lavrentiev's original proof by presenting a corrected argument.
+In Appendix~\ref{Appendix_A} we correct Lavrentiev's original proof.
 Specifically, we explain how to construct the sets required for his argument, as the details provided in his paper are misleading.

 \textbf{Notation. } We define \(AC_*[a, b]\) as the set of absolutely continuous functions on the interval \([a, b]\) that satisfy the boundary conditions \(x(a) = A\) and \(x(b) = B\):

 We define \(Lip_*([a, b])\) and \(C^k_*([a, b])\) for \(k = 1, \ldots, \infty\), to denote functions in the respective spaces that also satisfy these boundary conditions.